I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-psreverttoself.md

 <p>None</p>

 ## -remarks
-<p>A server thread can impersonate a client by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551907">PsImpersonateClient</a> routine.
-When the thread is done impersonating the client, it can call the <b>PsRevertToSelf</b> routine to end all impersonations.</p>

-<p>A server thread can impersonate a client by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551907">PsImpersonateClient</a> routine.
-When the thread is done impersonating the client, it can call the <b>PsRevertToSelf</b> routine to end all impersonations.</p>

-<p>A server thread can impersonate a client by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551907">PsImpersonateClient</a> routine.
-When the thread is done impersonating the client, it can call the <b>PsRevertToSelf</b> routine to end all impersonations.</p>

-<p>A server thread can impersonate a client by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551907">PsImpersonateClient</a> routine.
+<p>A server thread can impersonate a client by calling the <a href="..\ntifs\nf-ntifs-psimpersonateclient.md">PsImpersonateClient</a> routine.
 When the thread is done impersonating the client, it can call the <b>PsRevertToSelf</b> routine to end all impersonations.</p>

 ## -requirements
 <table>